Virgin Atlantic Summary Table

 The Flying Club program uses what are called Tier Points for elite status qualification.

-Not to be confused with the Virgin Atlantic miles that you earn from flying, Tier Points are solely used to determine whether you are a Red, Silver, or Gold member.
+Not to be confused with the Virgin Points that you earn from flying, Tier Points are solely used to determine whether you are a Red, Silver, or Gold member.